How to Evaluate a Provider Network for Your Health Benefit Plan in Three Steps

 - The savings and discounts that will result from switching networks.
 Because methods of calculating savings and discounts will differ, it’s important to use the “gold standard” process to obtain an “apples-to-apples” projection.

-Step 3: Ask the Right Questions
+Step 3: Ask the Right Questions to Evaluate a Provider Network

 Networks often submit reports that contain big differences in projected savings and discounts.
 This is more likely to occur when a network uses a “proprietary” disruption report process that favors its own network.